OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/UWP/README.md

 	![](../img/vs-64-or-86.jpg) | ![](../img/vs-start-app.jpg)
 	--- | ---

-7. Next Click "Connect to Office 365" then enter your login info from your Office 365 Developer Account and click accept on the next page:
+7. Once your app starts, click "Connect to Office 365" and enter your login info from your Office 365 Developer Account then click accept on the next page:

 	![](../img/vs-connect-to-office.jpg) | ![](../img/vs-login.jpg) | ![](../img/vs-click-accept.jpg)
 	--- | --- | ---